Lesson 2: Training a neural network#

-You will learn about batch processing (using jax vmap), taking gradients with respect to parameters of a network, and doing the training loop.
+Besides setting up the network, you will learn about jax random numbers, batch processing, taking gradients with respect to the parameters of a network, and running the training loop.

 (C) 2024 Florian Marquardt, Max Planck Institute for the Science of Light (MIT License)